Candidate for TEPSA Vice President

 Personal Information

-My husband Matt and I have been married for 25 years.
+My husband Matt and I have been married for 27 years.
 We have two amazing children, both products of our local public schools.
-Our son (18) is enrolled in the engineering program at Texas A&M University in College Station.
-Our daughter (14) is a freshman in our home district of Northside ISD where she is active in pep squad and musical theatre.
-We are a family who loves music and spends much of our time at concerts, musical theatre performances, and supporting the Texas Aggies!
-My greatest joy comes from time spent with family, and helping others discover how to lead through their strengths.
+Our son (20) is a junior at Texas A&M University in College Station where he is majoring in Data Engineering.
+Our daughter (14) is a junior in Northside ISD where she dances on the drill team & is active in musical theater.
+We are a family who loves music & spend much of our time at concerts, musical theater performances, and supporting the Texas Aggies!
+My greatest joy comes from time spent with family, & helping others discover how to lead through their strengths.

 Platform Statement